raul23/interactive-organizer/README.rst

 by the OS for this particular file type.
 On Linux, this default program is called upon by ``xdg-open`` and on macOS, it is done by ``open``.

-Thus you can check the content of the PDF to make sure that file was correctly renamed.
+Thus you can check the content of the PDF to make sure that the file was correctly renamed.

 .. image:: ./images/open_viewer_program_menu.png
    :target: ./images/open_viewer_program_menu.png